dbindel/cornell-ssw/README.md

-# Cornell Scientific Software Club
+# CUSSW: Cornell University Scientific Software Club

 The purpose of the Cornell Scientific Software Club is to learn about modern tools relevant for developing and deploying scientific codes.